 Can I or participants report comments we think are inappropriate?

-Yes you can.
-The News Feed, Guestbook, Ideas, Places and Forum tools all have a 'Report' link.
+Yes, you can.
+The News Feed, Ideas, Places, and Forum tools all have a 'Report' link.
 Clicking this link will 'elevate' a comment to a senior moderator to take a look.
 The senior moderator will either accept or delete the contribution.

-Note: Admins can contact the EHQ support to reinstate a comment removed by the moderators.
+Note: Admins can contact EngagementHQ support to reinstate a comment removed by the moderators.

 If you have further concerns about contributions on your site, you can either get in touch with us via chat or send us an email at firstname.lastname@example.org.